HRV in sport performance

 TARGET HEART RATE

 HRV focuses on the distance between peaks.
-In the eSense App, the SDNN (Standard deviation of all NN intervals) and RMSDD (Root Mean Square of the Successive Differences) is one of a few time-domain tools used to assess heart rate variability, the successive differences being neighboring RR intervals) values both relate to the time-interval between peaks, but RMSDD best shows parasympathetic or “rest and digest” activity.
+In the eSense App, the SDNN (Standard deviation of all NN intervals) and RMSDD (Root Mean Square of the Successive Differences) is one of a few time-domain tools used to assess heart rate variability, the successive differences being neighboring RR intervals) values relate to the time interval between peaks, but RMSDD best shows parasympathetic or “rest and digest” activity.
 Accurate RMSDD measurements can also be taken in 60 seconds or less, which makes RMSDD quick and easy.

 HOW CAN RMSDD BE USED TO CALCULATE HRV AND PLAN OPTIMAL ATHLETIC TRAINING?